 Ever watched something amazing on television and wondered what everyone’s reaction to it was?
-A good example of this in modern times is the March Madness buzz.
 In older times, people would have water cooler talk at the office to get those reactions, or people would have to be called individually.

 With the development of social media, people can now react and then move on to the next thing.
 That is an incredible development for the big events that occur during the March Madness schedule.